 How are the Exams scored? – Each correct answer will receive 2 points.
 An incorrect answer or an answer left blank receives zero points (but there are no negative points this year on the ORQE Exams for incorrect answers).
 Students are welcome to change their answers.

 Should students be supervised while taking the Exams? – As much as possible, yes.
 Please make sure that their name and grade are entered correctly and help them stay focused on the Exams.
 Also, those supervising must avoid assisting students, as tempting as it may be.
 Students should determine the answers to questions entirely on their own and without any other resources than their brain (including the internet).
 Please also instruct them not to discuss the Exams in case other students have yet to take them.

-What is the deadline for students to take Exams? – For the History Bee, the Science Bee and the International Geography Bee, students have until Midnight PST at the end of the day on February 1, 2021.
-At that point, we will begin assessing who has qualified in preparation for opening Regional Finals registration in mid-February.
-For the United States Geography Championships (which uses the same exam as the International Geography Bee but does not have Regional Finals), students will be able to take the Exam until the National Championships registration closes in May.
+What is the deadline for students to take Exams? – For the History Bee, the Science Bee and the International Geography Bee, students have until Midnight PST at the end of the day on January 24, 2022.
+At that point, we will begin assessing who has qualified in preparation for opening Regional Finals registration in late January.
+For the United States Geography Championships (which uses the same exam as the International Geography Bee but does not have Regional Finals), students will be able to take the Exam until the National Championships registration closes in early May.

 Can my student take an Exam for which I did not register them? – Absolutely.
 Your students may take all three Exams if they so choose.
 There is no cost for these Exams, and they just might qualify if they try!
 If the teacher does not want to administer all the Exams, then a parent or a different teacher can create a sponsor account to administer the other Exam(s).

 That should pretty much cover everything, but please feel free to ask questions as they arise by emailing firstname.lastname@example.org.

 Best of luck to all of your students!